-TESTIMONY ON 25-H 5046, RELATING TO CRIMINAL OFFENSES - ELECTRONIC IMAGING DEVICES February 4, 2025
+TESTIMONY ON 25-S 136, RELATING TO CRIMINAL OFFENSES - ELECTRONIC IMAGING DEVICES March 25, 2025

 As we deal in this brave new world of artificial intelligence, 1 it will be no surprise to anyone that attempts to reconcile the proliferation of AI with First Amendment rights present extremely complicated issues.
 While the ACLU of RI appreciates efforts to address the new role that AI inhabits in our society, we are concerned about the constitutional implications of this proposed legislation.
-We therefore urge your opposition to it.
+We therefore are constrained to oppose it.

 First, it is important to note that the ACLU had, and continues to have, constitutional concerns about the current iteration of the statute.
-In fact, then-governor Gina Raimondo initially vetoed a similar version of this current law before acquiescing to its passage two years later.
+In fact, then-Governor Gina Raimondo initially vetoed a similar version of this current law before acquiescing to its passage two years later.

 The major concern that we had with the law at the time - and the way in which it deviates from the majority of other state "revenge porn" laws that have been enacted - was the absence of a requirement that the person disseminating the sexually explicit image of another person did so with the intent to harm that individual.
 Instead, the law allows a person to be convicted solely because the dissemination is deemed to show a "reckless disregard for the likelihood that the depicted person will suffer harm."
 To illustrate the concerns that the lack of an "intent" requirement raised - and continues to raise - a newspaper would have to think twice before publishing an iconic photo like the Vietnam "napalm girl" because the dissemination of such a photo could run afoul of the law depending on a jury's view of its "newsworthiness."
-That flaw in the statute remains in this bill, and is only exacerbated by the bill's proposed expansion of the law.
+That flaw in the statute remains in this bill, and is only exacerbated by the proposed expansion of the law.

 Perhaps the best way to illuminate the questionable reach of the bill is to provide a few examples.
-Last year, there was a controversy on social media with the dissemination of digitized nude photos of Taylor Swift.
+Last year, there was a well-publicized kerfuffle on social media with the dissemination of digitized nude photos of Taylor Swift.
 As unfortunate and inadvisable as the use of artificial intelligence for this juvenile purpose might be, it is troubling to recognize that, as this bill is written, any person disseminating such a picture would be guilty of a criminal offense.
+Tens of thousands of teenagers would have been criminals if this law had been in effect.

 Having this law apply to digitized images is troubling in another significant respect.
-The image need only be identifiable to an individual, but it does not matter if one can easily see that the image itself has been artificially generated.
-Thus, one can imagine any number of images of well-known public figures in a state of nudity, which are clearly artificially generated yet remain subject to the criminal restrictions of this legislation because they are "identifiable" to an individual.
+The image need only be identifiable to an individual, but it doesn't matter if one can easily see that the image itself has been artificially generated.
+Thus, one can imagine any number of images of wellknown public figures in a state of nudity, which are clearly artificially generated yet remain subject to the criminal restrictions of this legislation because they are "identifiable" to an individual.
 While the statute has an exemption for dissemination of images "related to a public figure," it is tied to a requirement that it "constitute a matter of public concern," which many could argue is a standard not met by most such pictures, which would often be frivolous in nature.

-&lt;sup>1 "Artificial intelligence" in this testimony refers broadly to use of all AI tools, including generative artificial intelligence technologies.
+1 "Artificial intelligence" in this testimony refers broadly to use of all AI tools, including generative artificial intelligence technologies.